 Mobile home insurance

-If you own a mobile home or static caravan that you use yourself – or rent out – you’ll need to make sure it’s adequately insured.
+If you own a mobile home or static caravan that you use yourself – or rent out – you’ll want to make sure it’s adequately insured.
 That way, if a fire, flood or break-in happens, you can rest assured that you’ll be covered.
-You can also get public liability cover if you rent it out.